simwrapper/simwrapper.github.io/docs/simwrapper-intro.md

 You can access files on your local computer by running a small file server app on "localhost:8000".
 You can set any folder on your computer as the root folder, and then SimWrapper will have access to anything in that folder including subfolders below it.
 Only you will have access to these files: they are not network- or internet-accessible.

-- See [File Management](file-management) for instructions on setting up a local file server.
+- See [Mini File Server](mini-file-server) for instructions on setting up a local file server.

 ### Viewing files on the TU math cluster or other remote machines